 Egg substitutions: Instead of using 1 egg in this recipe, add an additional 1 tablespoon of flour.
 This will help the burger stick together and not fall apart when you are frying it, or eating it for that matter!

-Gluten-free flour substitutions: Instead of using gluten-free flour, you can also swap it out for regular wheat flour or any other flour of your choice.
+Gluten-free flour substitutions: Instead of using gluten-free flour, you can swap it out for regular wheat flour, bread crumbs or any other flour of your choice.
 It would also work with starches such as tapioca starch, cassava flour, potato starch or cornstarch.

 Garlic powder substitutions: Instead of garlic powder, you can use 3 fresh diced up garlic cloves.

-Onion powder substitutions: Instead of onion powder, you can swap it out for 1/2 of a diced up white onion.
+Onion powder substitutions: Instead of onion powder, you can swap it out for half a medium onion.

-Beef tallow substitutions: instead of using beef tallow to add some additional fat to your burgers, you could also use pork lard, coconut oil, olive oil, butter or any other oil or fat of choice.
+Beef tallow substitutions: Instead of using a little beef fat to make sure you get a juicy burger, you could also use pork lard, coconut oil, olive oil, butter or any other oil or fat of choice.
+You could also add 8 oz ground pork (1/2 pound) for the same effect.

 Gluten-free bun substitutions: I used gluten-free buns for this recipe, but you can also use regular wheat flour hamburger buns or a lower carb keto friendly bun.